Dive sites Menorca: So much to explore!

 East End */**

-This dive site is located in the Punta Grossa area on the north coast and is one of our favorite sites.
-Here we can find all the ingredients for a fantastic dive; depths up to 30 metres, a superb landscape with huge boulders and lots of marine life such as stingrays, flying gurnards, moray eels, nudibranchs, octopuses and piper gurnards.
+This dive site is one of our favourite locations!
+Here we can find all the ingredients for a fantastic dive; depths up to 30 metres, a superb landscape with huge boulders and lots of marine life such as stingrays, flying gurnards, moray eels, spiny lobsters, nudibranchs, octopuses and piper gurnards.
 A dive for all levels, as the depth can easily be adapted to one’s experience.

 Diver's Playground *